ottopaulsen/MMM-Tibber/README.md

 ## Translations

 There are a few words that need translations, and I have provided translations for English (default), Norwegian and Swedish.
 You must set the `language` config variable for MagicMirror (not the module) to either `no` or `se` to get the right language.

+## Bug reports

+If you find a bug or have an improvement suggestions, please create a Github issue.

+## Contributions

+Contributions are welcome.
+Please create a github issue first, so we can dicuss the change before you make it.
+Create a pull request when you have a change to submit.

 <hr/>